kubernetes/enhancements/keps/sig-cli/2985-public-krm-functions-registry/README.md

 We can manage the source code of the Kustomize provided KRM functions in-tree.
 Generic KRM functions like set-labels, set-annotations and set-namespace can be included.
 All the KRM functions provided by kustomize must go through a security audit.
-These in-tree KRM funcitons can serve as examples for other publishers about how to organize their functions.
+These in-tree KRM functions can serve as examples for other publishers about how to organize their functions.

 The model of centralized index with distributed release is more flexible and